 B2.2 Recall and demonstrate multiplication facts of 2, 5, and 10, and related division facts.

-Skill: Recall Multiplication Facts of 2, 5 and 10 and Related Division Facts
+Skill: Recalling Multiplication Facts of 2, 5 and 10 and Related Division Facts

 To learn the basic multiplication and division facts, it is not enough to memorize them.
-It is important to understand that these operations can be approached in different ways.
+It is important to understand that these facts can be approached in different ways.

-Multiplication can be represented as repeated addition, arrays, or a set of equal groups.
-Here are some properties and strategies that support conceptual understanding of multiplication:
+For example, multiplication can be represented as repeated addition, area (arrays), or sets of equal groups.
+Properties and strategies that support conceptual understanding of multiplication include:

 • the commutative property \(\left( {2\; \times \;3\; = \;3 \times \;2} \right)\);